sanj0/salty-engine/README.md

 - UI with pre-defined elements like Buttons
 - Components (behave like extensions to GameObjects)
 - Collision detection with hitboxes
+- A simple yet working physics engine
 - Keyboard and mouse input as simple as possible for the developer
 - **examples for almost all of those features within the library** (```testing.Tester``` as main)

+### Contra:
+- the engine basics maybe lie to much on static stuff (you won't notice that when using)
+- the physics are too simple for some games (no impulses, no realistic bouncing...)
+- no amazing Graphical effects out of the box due to limitations because of java2d

 # Join the team
 Do you want to collaborate?
 Join the project at https://crowdforge.io/projects/447 <p>
 If you want to get access to a more comfortable and more frequently updated TODO list of this project create a (free) `Wunderlist` account and send me your username.

 **Known bugs/glitches/issues**
-- stopping the right forces on a collision does not work always (e.g. from the right with the <code>BirdPlayer</code> in the default testing Scenario)
+- See in the ```Wunderlist``` TODO-List

 **TODO** (sort by relevance)
 - add more UIElements